Mohsenmohebbi1993/AI-BOOTCAMP/README.md

 Upon completing the bootcamp, you will possess the necessary skills to enter the job market as an AI Generalist or AI Specialist a skillset that is currently a competitive advantage and will soon become a critical necessity in the job market.

+## 1. **Soft Skills**

+- **Personality Assessment** (Valid personality assessment tools: NEO Personality Inventory, vocational interest assessment using the HOLLAND test) and analysis
+- **Teamwork** (The Five Dysfunctions of a Team, the ideal team player)
+- **Developing Learning Skills** (Time management, attention management, planning, levels of learning)

+## 2. **Python**

+- Introduction to the Python programming language, its applications, and execution environments
+- Introduction to variables and methods of defining them
+- Familiarity with the `string` data type: definition and assignment
+- Introduction to the `list` data structure for storing collections of data
+- Introduction to `dictionary`
+- Explanation of loops, including `for` loops and `while` loops
+- Review of conditional statements: `if`, `elif`, `else`
+- Defining functions: creation, parameter passing, and return values
+- Introduction to modules and packages
+- Comprehensive overview of Object-Oriented Programming (OOP) fundamentals
+- Introduction to error handling and exception management
+- Working with files (reading, writing, and file operations)
+- Introduction to Regular Expressions (regex)
+- Familiarity with advanced data structures
+- Introduction to algorithms and concurrency concepts

+## 3. **AI with Python**

+- Introduction to the Python programming language and its applications
+- Introduction to Jupyter Notebook as an interactive environment for writing, executing, and documenting code
+- Overview of Python's built-in data structures, defining and using functions, and working with files
+- Introduction to the NumPy library and its importance in Artificial Intelligence
+- Introduction to `array` as a data structure and how to work with it
+- Familiarity with the concept of vectorized computation
+- Review of counting principles
+- Introduction to the Pandas library and its core data structures
+- Descriptive analytics and exploratory data analysis
+- Familiarity with the data loading process, managing data storage, and handling various file formats using Pandas
+- Review of the data cleaning process and data preparation for analysis
+- Data wrangling: methods for joining, combining, and reshaping data
+- Plotting and data visualization techniques
+- Training on data aggregation methods and working with group operations
+- Introduction to statistical estimation, estimating population parameters, and examining hypothesis testing